 Originating from Jiangsu province of China.
-But the dish might be spelled in different forms, Yangzhou fried rice, Yang Chow Fried Rice or Young Chow Fried Rice are all referring to this one.
+But the dish might be spelled in different forms, Yangzhou fried rice, Yang Chow Fried Rice, or Young Chow Fried Rice are all referring to this one.
 Yangzhou fried rice is enjoying super high popularity across the country.
-One of the reason why it is so famous is because of the picky requirements of the raw ingredients.
-It is made with rice that is stir-fried with vegetables and meat, and typically includes ingredients such as ham, shrimp, peas, carrots, and eggs.
+One of the reasons why it is so famous is because of the picky requirements of the raw ingredients.
+It is made with rice that is stir-fried with vegetables and meat and typically includes ingredients such as ham, shrimp, peas, carrots, and eggs.
 While Yangzhou fried rice is typically considered a Chinese dish, it has also been popularized in other parts of the world.
 In America, for instance, Yangzhou fried rice is often served as a side dish or an appetizer.

 Type of rice to use

-If you are using leftover rice, just go ahead and make it no matter what's the rice used already.
 In theory, any type of rice can be used in fried rice.
 If you plan to make some steamed rice right perfectly for fried rice recipes, the common popular option should be basmati or jasmine rice.
 Rice contains more starch may lead to a sticky texture of the rice.
 So long-grain Indica rice will be a better option.

 The secret of restaurant-style Yangzhou fried rice is to make sure the rice is not mushy and wet.
 Leftover rice always meets the standard because of water evaporation.
 But if you want to make egg fried rice right now and there is no leftover rice by hand.
 Chilling the freshly cooked rice is another way.